-No Australian Accounting Standards and Interpretations that have recently been issued or amended but are not yet mandatory, have been early adopted by the Group for the annual reporting period ended 30 June 2021.
-These Standards and Interpretations are not expected to have a material impact on the Group in the current of future reporting periods and on foreseeable future transactions.
+Other than those discussed previously, no other Australian Accounting Standards and Interpretations that have recently been issued or amended but are not yet mandatory, have not been early adopted by the Group for the annual reporting period ended 30 June 2020.
+The Group's assessment of the impact of these new or amended Accounting Standards and Interpretations, most relevant to the Group, are set out below.